4onenm/AwSW-Bangok/README.md

 + Bryce1: Try a different way of waking him up at the bar.
 Skipping Bryce1 will also give you the option to enter this scene.
 + Lorem2 (Ipsum + Lorem): Play through Lorem2 and, when Ipsum suggests it, agree to take off your clothes.
 With sufficiently high mood, Lorem may also be invited.
 + Anna2: During Anna1, bet for sex instead of a date OR during Anna2, do extremely well.
 (After betting for sex in Anna1, the original Anna2 date is still available if you say you're hungry.)
++ Anna4: Do Anna’s fourth date normally, picking the romance option, and a menu will appear with the choice to watch or skip the scene.
+(Doing the Anna2 scene beforehand will alter some dialogue/scene options.)
 + xKatsuharu: Play Katsuharu's scene to the end or skip through.
 During the fade-to-black at the end, Katsuharu will suggest the scene.
 </details>
 <br/>